lusaxweb/vuesax/docs/components/checkbox.md

 ## State

-To add a checkBox to the application, we have the `vs-checkbox` component, which as principal parameters needs `v-model` that would be our value.
+To add a checkBox to the application, we have the `vs-checkbox` component, which expects as principal parameter `v-model` that would be our value.

 <vuecode md>
 <div slot="demo">